microsoft/planetary-computer-tasks/deployment/cosmosdb/README.md

 These three pieces of information are separated by a `-` symbol.
 For instance:

-`scripts/triggers/post-all-JobPartitionRun.js` would be a post-trigger that applies to all trigger operations and the trigger ID is `post-all-JobPartitionRun`.
+`scripts/triggers/workflow-runs/post-all-workflowruns.js` would be a post-trigger that applies to all trigger operations on the container `workflow-runs` and the trigger ID is `post-all-workflowruns`.

 ### UDFs